mxvp/NeoLizard/README.md

 ```
 $ pip install mhcflurry
 ```
 - If you don't already have it, you will also need to install tensorflow version 2.2.0 or later.
-On most platforms you can do this with:
 ```
 $ pip install tensorflow
 ```